 There’s a reason banks won’t lend to a buyer who needs an owner-financed mortgage.
 The buyer might not have enough saved for a standard down payment (i.e., Fannie Mae and Freddie Mac, 20% on a jumbo, non-conforming mortgage).
 Though that wouldn’t necessarily be bad if the buyer has a steady source of income.For this reason, some sellers sometimes accept two offers in parallel: one can be with seller financing, and the other is more traditional.

 More likely than not, the buyer doesn’t make enough income to sufficiently cover anticipated housing expenses with a margin of safety.
-For example, the maximum debt-to-income ratio allowed for a conforming loan is 43%.
-Banks may have some flexibility for non-conforming jumbo loans.
+For example, the maximum debt-to-income ratio allowed for a conforming loan is 43%, and banks may have some flexibility for non-conforming jumbo loans.

 More likely than not, the buyer doesn’t qualify for a regular mortgage, and they don’t make enough income to keep anticipated housing expenses under 40/50% of their total revenue.
 As a result, if you agree to finance their purchase when banks won’t, you’ll be much more likely to underwrite a non-creditworthy borrower.

 2) Foreclosure and eviction can take months

 The borrower inevitably defaults on your seller-financed mortgage.
 You’ll have to spend enormous time, money, and energy to foreclose on the property and evict the borrower.
 Remember that it’s illegal in many states to try to evict a tenant without a court order and a sheriff to do it.

 3) You may have to make significant repairs

 As a result, once and if you’re finally able to recover your property and vacate the premises, you’ll most likely have to do quite a bit of renovation work to repair it back to its former condition.
 Even if you don’t have the money to restore the property to prime condition fully, you’ll still most likely need to do some basic repairs to increase your chances of marketing the property again for sale or rent.

 4) You’ll have to try to sell all over again